 Other methods involve hitting you with minor infractions, such as the state of your shrubbery, then adding big fines and finally foreclosing.

 If you tangle with your HOA, your best bet is to pay what they say you owe, then take them to small claims court to get it back.

 If you can't get caught up, and the HOA racks up huge fees and you are in danger of foreclosure, a bankruptcy filing can discharge all of the past-due HOA dues and the attorney fees, and save your home.
 But if the HOA hits you with additional charges after you file, you're on the hook for them as well.

 The HOA's side

 With the mortgage foreclosure epidemic, many HOAs find themselves in trouble.
 Homeowners let payments slide and associations with more than a 15 percent delinquency rate find that members can't sell their properties because mortgage lenders don't finance anything in an HOA with a high delinquency rate.
 So the answer for them is to swoop in and foreclose before the mortgage lenders do (once that happens the HOA claim is often extinguished), take possession of the property, and rent it to get the dues current so that members can sell their homes.

-Ironically, at a time when most mortgage lenders are bending over backwards (using HAMP and other modification programs) to work with borrowers, HOAs are breaking records for fast foreclosures.
+Ironically, at a time when most mortgage lenders are bending over backwards (using various modification programs) to work with borrowers, HOAs are breaking records for fast foreclosures.
 So while you could be negotiating with your lender to save your home, your HOA could be positioning itself to sell your home on the courthouse steps at the same time.

 More help from HSH.com